Larouex/IoTC-OPCUA-Server-Basic/README.md

 This repository is part of a training and project series for Azure IoT Central.
 In this respository we have created an "End to End" demonstration of the components that comprise a OPC UA Server that integrates with Azure IoT Central for Telemetry and Visualizations.
 This is a contrived scenario that teaches the main components and how to translate and act as a Transparent Gateway to IoT Central.

 ## Features
 This is a simple OPC Server written in Python using the opcua-asyncio that is based on the popular FreeOpcUa project/library.
 We have added implementations using the Azure IoT SDK for Python.

-I have included the links below for reference (<i>no need to install anything yet</i>)
+Here are links for reference (<i>no need to install anything yet</i>)

 * [LINK: Azure IoT SDKs for Python](https://github.com/Azure/azure-iot-sdk-python)
 * [LINK: opcua-asyncio](https://github.com/FreeOpcUa/opcua-asyncio)